26thavenue/wande/req.md

 - [x] Properly add the quantity and imageUrl to the cart
 - [x] Do the set quantity
 - [x] Clear cart
-- [x] Mae the category Name check case sensitive
+- [x] Make the category Name check case sensitive
 - [x] Truncate all the text in the cart sheet and cart
 - [ ] Protect admin route with clerk
 - [x] An out of stock banner on the app
 - [x] Adding pagination to the products
-- [] Adding pagination for the payments table
+- [ ] Adding pagination for the payments table
 - [x] Use navigation menu for category
 - Decreasing the number InStock for every succesful purchase i.e if the payment status is pending run anupdate on the product.numberInStock
 - [ ] Add metadata
+- [ ] Disable normal email signup
+- [ ] Make the email big
+- [ ] Turn the remove button to remove all the instances of the objectn,
+- [ ] We have to make sure that the products being ordered is lesser than the number in stock
 - [x] Add a loading state for everything that has useEffect
 - [ ] Check if the user id matches the userid in the cart and cart item before deleting or  updating
 - [x] Add transactions in the order page